 Unlike defining in general terms the meaning of up-to-date COI, many courts pronounce views on the lack of currency concerning information dated from a certain period.
-In this context, COI from two years prior has been found outdated in Austrian (AT-02) and Polish (PL-03, PL-05) jurisprudence, while information from the preceding year has been considered unacceptable in a Polish (PL-06) and a Slovenian (SI-02) court decision.
-The requirement of using up-to-date COI or its lack as a ground for cancelling lower-instance decisions is further referred to - even if without less concrete details - in a high number of other judgments from various EU member states69.
+In this context, country information older than four years was deemed unacceptable in Austrian jurisprudence (AT-21); Polish (PL-03, PL-05), Czech (CZ-29) and Austrian (AT-02) courts found COI from two years prior outdated; while information from the preceding year has been considered unacceptable in Polish (PL-06), Slovak (SK-16) and Slovenian (SI-02) court decisions.
+The requirement of currency and the lack of COI up-to-date at the time of decision-making or relating to the time when the asylum-seeker left her/his country of origin is frequently referred to as a ground for quashing lower-instance decisions, even if without less concrete details.90